playmint/ds/tutorial/README.md

 ## Welcome!

 This page is your one stop shop for learning how to build on top of Downstream.
 We recommend that you follow the Tutorials to get up and running.
-The tutorials will explain how to set up your work space and then run you through small example Islands that focus on a small set of mechanics.
+The tutorials will explain how to set up your work space and then run you through some example Maps, each focusing on a small set of mechanics.

 Once you feel you are up to speed on what is currently possible on Downstream, you can check out our Existing Maps and Games!